Stéphane Blanquet: Contemporary art

 Stéphane Blanquet's works include graphzines, art installations, urban art and animation movies.
 He has also been involved in theater, books, publishing and art direction.

 As a child, he watched the movie Creature from the Black Lagoon and this had a strong impact on him, stimulating an interest in popular culture, including illustrated magazines, joke shops, magic tricks, optical illusions and fairground art.

 In the 1990s, Blanquet was very active both as an artist and a publisher and became one of the leaders of the underground art scene.
 His art was exhibited at the Regard Moderne gallery in Paris in 1993, and in 1996 in the USA and in Canada.
 It has been published in Blab!
 (USA), AX (Japan) and in Europe.
 In 1996, he received the prestigious Alph Art du Fanzine prize at the Angoulême International Comics Festival for his work as a publisher.

 In 2001, a major retrospective of his work was displayed at the Maison de la culture de Tournai (Belgium).
 It was followed by solo and group shows throughout the decade: Blab!
-Exhibition in San Diego (USA) and at the Luzerne Museum (Switzerland), the Cult Fiction exhibition at the Hayward Gallery in London and other UK venues, and solo shows in Fumetto (Luzerne, Switzerland) and Aix-en-Provence (France).
+Exhibition in San Diego (US) and at the Luzerne Museum (Switzerland), the Cult Fiction exhibition at the Hayward Gallery in London and other UK venues, and solo shows in Fumetto (Luzerne, Switzerland) and Aix-en-Provence (France).

 In 2008, he created an outdoor mural for the Kabinett Passage in the Museumsquartier in Vienna, Austria.
 It was his first foray into urban art.

-In 2009, he presented a installation at the "Quintet" exhibition at the Musée d'Art Contemporain of Lyon.
+In 2009, he presented an installation at the "Quintet" exhibition at the Musée d'Art Contemporain of Lyon.

 In 2010, he spent 3 weeks in Japan, where he had a solo show at the Span Art Gallery in Tokyo and participated in various events.

 He also presented installations in Singapore: in 2012, "Distorted forest" at the Night Lights festival; and, in 2013, the "Glossy Dreams in Depths" installation at the Singapore Art Museum, which was seen by 100,000 visitors.

 Animation movies

 In 1997, he went into animation movies and made "Le mélange des couleurs" for the French broadcasting company Canal +.
 In 2005, the "Les réanimations" DVD, which contained all his animation movies to date, was released.
 In 2012, he was invited by the university Sup Info Com Arles to create a movie, "Cornea", with a team of students.
-The movie was later shown at numerous festivals and exhibitions (in 2014, at the Museum of Fine Arts of Boston - USA).
+The movie was later shown at numerous festivals and exhibitions (in 2014, at the Museum of Fine Arts of Boston - US).